UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-12/ACL Concept.md

 USE:
 ----
     Think of a scenario in which a particular user is not a member of group created by you but still you want to give some read (or) write access, how can you do it without making user a member of group, here comes in picture access control lists, ACL help us to do the trick.

+    Basically, ACLs are used to make a flexible permission mechanism in linux.